jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 ## Administrivia

 You should submit your report in pairs.
 Make sure to start early and post any questions you might have on Piazza.
-The standard late assignemt policy applies.
+The standard late assignment policy applies.

 Use [classroom: assignment 3]({{site.data.course.201a_assignment3_invitation_link}}) to create an assignment.
 You will be asked to **join**/**create** an assignment.